mehulagg/gitlab/doc/user/discussions/index.md

 ### Move all unresolved threads in a merge request to an issue

-To continue all open threads from a merge request in a new issue, click the **Resolve all threads in new issue** button.
+To continue all open threads from a merge request in a new issue, select **Resolve all threads in new issue**.

 ![Open new issue for all unresolved threads](img/btn_new_issue_for_all_threads.png)